nikitsenka/WebScrapper/README.md

 WebScrapper
 ===========
-The example of scrapping data from google, linkedin, beatport sites using Silenium webdriver.
+The example of scrapping data from google, linkedin, beatport sites using Selenium webdriver.

 The integration tests demonstrate code in action with Firefox driver.